yezyilomo/django-restql/docs/mutating_data.md

 ### create_ops and update_ops kwargs.
-The `create_ops` and `update_ops` keyword arguments allow you to restrict certain operations when creating or updating nested data.
+The `create_ops` and `update_ops` keyword arguments allow you to restrict certain operations when creating or updating nested data on a many-related field.
 This helps to enforce rules on what clients are allowed to do during mutations.

+Default Value:

+- `create_ops=["add", "create"]`
+- `update_ops=["add", "create", "update", "remove", "delete"]`

+!!! note
+    It's important to explicitly specify the operations that you want your many-related nested field to support, if you don't, default values will be used.

+Example:

 ```py
 from rest_framework import serializers